 Last year, we heard of the ‘ocean project’, a giant floating barrier launched off the coast of San Francisco designed to clear a swathe of the Pacific twice the size of Texas of floating plastic debris.
-It was a giant win for the environment that enough concern in the problem could now generate meaningful funds to push forward and try clean up some of the damage already done.
+It was a giant win for the environment that enough concern in the problem could now generate meaningful funds to push forward and try to clean up some of the damage already done.

-This year, global players are trying to tackle the problem head on by reducing plastic packaging to begin with.
+This year, global players are trying to tackle the problem head-on by reducing plastic packaging, to begin with.

 Hobart City Council has voted to BAN single-use plastics.
 The initiative follows similar bans in the European Union and New Zealand.

-In October, The European Parliament voted overwhelmingly for an EU-wide ban on single-use plastics such as straws, cutlery, cotton buds and balloon sticks.
+In October, The European Parliament voted overwhelmingly for an EU-wide ban on single-use plastics such as straws, cutlery, cotton buds, and balloon sticks.

-The vote to ban single-use plastic in Hobart aims to phase out the environmentally damaging packaging by 2020.
+The vote to ban single-use plastic in Hobart aims to phase out environmentally damaging packaging by 2020.
 Environmentally-friendly, sustainable alternatives will be used as an alternative.
 The ban includes straws, plastic bags, cutlery, and single-use bottles with detachable lids.